how to wash microfibre glasses cloth

 How to Wash Glasses Cleaning Cloths – UK Guide

-Over time, even premium microfibre absorbs oils, dust, and residue from lenses.
+Over time, even quality microfibre cloths collect oils, dust and residue from lenses.
 When a cloth starts leaving streaks or feels less effective, it is usually a sign that contamination has built up within the fibres.
-Proper care matters just as much as material quality if you want safe, long-term lens cleaning.

-If you’d like to understand how friction, fibre density, contamination control, and replacement timing work together to protect modern coatings, our Lens Care Hierarchy guide explains the full framework.
+If you’d like to understand how friction, fibre density, contamination control and replacement timing work together, our Lens Care Guide explains the wider lens-care approach.

 Always wash microfibre glasses cleaning cloths separately from other fabrics.

-Washing microfibre alongside regular laundry allows lint and loose fibres to become trapped inside the microfibre weave.
-This reduces absorbency and significantly lowers cleaning performance over time.
+Washing microfibre alongside regular laundry can allow lint and loose fibres to become trapped inside the microfibre weave.
+This can reduce absorbency and make the cloth less effective over time.

 The Safest Way to Wash a Glasses Cleaning Cloth

-• Shake off any loose dust or grit before washing.
+• Shake off loose dust or grit before washing.

-• Use a small amount of mild, unscented soap only if needed.
+• Use a very small amount of mild, unscented soap only when needed.

 What Detergents to Avoid

-To protect microfibre performance and avoid damaging delicate fibres, avoid using:
+To protect microfibre performance and avoid coating the fibres, avoid using:

 • Fabric softeners